alakshmi1030/birdsidevice/README.md

 This app was built for the CS160 class on UI/UX Design at UC Berkeley in the Spring of 2014.
 It was made in Kinoma Studio and is a prototype - not a finished real-world application.

 This repo contains the device side prototype of BIRDSi; it represents the drone that is being controlled.
+The mobile application aspect can be found in the *birdsi* repo.